Skip to main content

 Section I: Member Qualifications

-1. Members are those individuals whose dues to the Houston Astronomical Society are current.
+Members are those individuals whose dues to the Houston Astronomical Society are current and who are in good standing with the organization.

-(e) SUSTAINING MEMBER.
-A person whose sustaining dues are paid to the current date
+SUSTAINING MEMBER.
+A person whose sustaining dues are paid at the rate set for qualification as a Sustaining Member on the date that the membership is initiated or renewed.

-3. Unless by vote of the Board of Directors, all members are considered members in good standing for purposes of these Bylaws and all other rules of the Houston Astronomical Society.
+MEMBER IN GOOD STANDING.
+Unless by vote of the Board of Directors to the contrary, all members are considered members in good standing for the purposes of these Bylaws and all other rules of the Houston Astronomical Society.

-4. Dues may be changed only by a vote of the Board of Directors, only when:
+1. Dues may be changed only by a vote of the Board of Directors.

-b) The vote to change the dues is taken at a regular meeting of the Board of Directors which is open to the membership to attend, the time, date and place of which is publicized to the Membership at least thirty (30) days in advance.
+2. The vote to change the dues shall be taken at a regular meeting of the Board of Directors which is open to the membership to attend.

 Section III: Voting Privileges